Mykola-CI/rock-and-spock/README.md

 ![Clocks and Hands Screen](documentation/features/clock-and-hands-screen-full.png)

-There appear 5 hands to pick.
-Each hand is a sketch of a hand in its specific sign imitation that makes the game closer to the real.
+This is where the 5 hands appear to pick.
+Each hand is a sketch of a hand in its specific sign imitation that makes the game closer to the real and more challenging.

 By means of clock running and countdown numbers Player is encouraged to rush and pick a hand.
 Putting it within time constraints makes the game more dynamic, and exciting.